patrickbwarren/python3-HNC-solver/README.md

-The code is intended for rapid prototyping but is also partly pedagogical, and has the intent of attempting to capture some of the [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) involved in undertaking this calculations.
+The code is intended for rapid prototyping but is also partly pedagogical, and has the intent of attempting to capture some of the [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) involved in undertaking this kind of calculation.
 It currently comprises:

 * `pyHNC.py` : python module implementing the functionality;
 * `dpd_demo.py` : demonstrate the capabilities for standard DPD;